-The case of natural cosmetics eCommerce seemed similar.
+At the first glance, the case of natural cosmetics eCommerce seemed similar.
 The store owner sent me an email on Friday morning with the Google PageSpeed Insights report.
 It evaluated the overall site performance on 61/100 for desktop, and 42/100 for mobile.
 Not a tragedy, but indeed a lot of room for improvement.
 Great!
-We will apply a few quick tweaks that will speed up the website and I will have good news for a customer even before the weekend!
+We will apply a few quick tweaks that will speed up the eCommerce website and I will have good news for a customer even before the weekend!

 Although PageSpeed evaluated both SI and LCP as poor ones, LCP has a higher weight (25%), so improving it will have the highest impact on the overall score.
 LCP is one of 3 important metrics introduced by Google, called Core Web Vitals.
 Ok, but what exactly is this LCP?
-In short - it is the time at which the largest visible part of website content is painted.
-This content could be an image, a large block of text, or any other element that occupies a significant part of the screen when the website loads.
-And the faster this element is displayed to the user, the better.
+In short - it is the time at which the largest visible part of the eCommerce site content is painted.
+This content could be an image, a large block of text, or any other element that occupies a significant part of the screen when the online store loads.
+And the faster this element is displayed to online shoppers, the better.

-Knowing that, we could assume that perhaps some product image or banner is too large, not scaled properly, or maybe not compressed.
+Knowing that we could assume that some product image or banner is too large, not scaled properly, or maybe not compressed.
 Or maybe images are served by PHP and not cached?
-Few basic checks should show us what is going on.
+A few basic checks should show us what is going on.

-Ok, so maybe it was a traffic related issue?
-Maybe site speed is good as long as the number of users using it is low?
+Ok, so maybe it was a traffic-related issue?
+Maybe site speed is getting worse with more traffic?
 Worth a try.
-It is quite a common situation, many websites are tested only on a small number of users.
+It is quite a common situation, many eCommerce sites are tested only on a small number of users.
 When the user base grows website starts to clog.
 More on that topic you can read in my post on why new users can kill you web application.
-I did a few checks with the website load testing tool k6.io, but nothing, still a decent response time.
+I did a few checks with the website load speed testing tool k6.io, but nothing, still a decent response time.

 We also dug into the code to do some checks, but it only confirmed what was already obvious to us.
 Someone already did a great job to optimize this website.
 We weren't asked just to do the basics, they know how to do that themselves.
 We were asked because none of the popular tweaks worked.
 Great, finally some challenge!